Project Leader: Paul Debevec

 Plastic-looking characters that do not fully blend with their surroundings can be a distraction rather than an enhancement in virtual environments.
 Convincing virtual characters are needed in training, educations and entertainment.
 The Light Stage systems and development at ICT are also examples of the collaboration between academia, the Army and entertainment industry that was imagined when ICT was established in 1999.

 Virtual characters — digitally generated humans that speak, move and think — are a core component of ICT’s training and educations systems.
-Making these characters look realistic, as well as lighting them convincingly, is a central goal of ICT’s Graphics Laboratory, beginning with the Light Stage 2 and continuing through today with the latest Light Stage X (2011).
+Making these characters look realistic, as well as lighting them convincingly, is a central goal of ICT’s Vision and Graphics Laboratory, beginning with the Light Stage 2 and continuing through today with the latest Light Stage X (2011).

 The Light Stages have been used to help create ever-more realistic virtual characters for ICT training and educations projects and by studios such as Sony Pictures Imageworks, WETA Digital and Digital Domain to create photoreal digital actors as part of the Academy Award-winning visual effects in Spider-Man 2, King Kong, The Curious Case of Benjamin Button and Avatar, as well as other Hollywood blockbusters.